 Pronouns: She, Her, Hers

-Amy K. Stewart, LMFT is a Licensed Marriage and Family Therapist with years of experience working alongside clients to cultivate their authentic sexuality and embrace healthy intimate relationships.
+Amy K. Stewart, LMFT is a Licensed Marriage and Family Therapist and AASECT-Certified Sex Therapist with years of experience working alongside clients to cultivate their authentic sexuality and embrace healthy intimate relationships.
 She utilizes a very honest, open and sex-positive approach to assist clients in identifying their own unique goals, ultimately accompanying them in developing more positive and fulfilling relationships- with themselves and with partners.

 Ms. Stewart practices from a deeply systemic perspective with a robustly feminist lens, regularly incorporating both humor and research into sessions.
 She has a special interest in empowering women to foster their own distinct relational and sexual identities.
 She also enjoys helping individuals and couples navigate the challenges of consensual non-monogamy,

 ethically open and non-traditional relationships, as well as working to create a sense of equity in relationships that lean a bit more toward the conventional.